 - Click Landing Pages > Landing Page Templates.

-TIP: On list pages, click a column header to sort on that column.
+TIP: On list pages, click a column header to sort on that column; click again to reverse the sort order.
 Click the columns count below the list to add and remove columns in the current view.

 The Manage Landing Page Templates page displays your organization's landing page templates by name, numerically and alphabetically.